AIM-IT4/stochastic-thermo-finance/README.md

 Theoretical Alignment

 This code strictly adheres to the corrected Linear Permanent Impact assumption ($\mathcal{I}(v) = \lambda v$).
-Under this framework, the permanent impact component integrates to zero over any closed round-trip cycle, meaning the dissipated work is governed solely by the temporary impact coefficient $\alpha = \eta$.LicenseMIT License.
+Under this framework, the permanent impact component integrates to zero over any closed round-trip cycle, meaning the dissipated work is governed solely by the temporary impact coefficient $\alpha = \eta$.

+# License

+MIT License.

 Free to use for academic and research purposes.